Successful kids get excellent grades, right? They play at least one sport very well.

 A Tool for Raising Genuinely Successful Kids

-This article is an overview of The Compass Advantage framework, the first in a series of nine articles about how parents can intentionally foster these internal abilities at home.
+This article is an overview of The Compass Advantage framework, about how parents can intentionally foster these internal abilities at home.
 If you are an educator, please see my article on how teachers nurture these eight core abilities in the classroom, published at Edutopia.

-Every month, a new article will take a deeper dive into one of the compass attributes.
-You’ll also notice as you take a closer look at this website, that most of my work in the field of child and adolescent development is focused around the eight abilities that are considered by many researchers to be hallmarks of truly successful kids.
-You will find lots of resources that use the compass framework, including “My Parenting Promise,” a free, frame-ready document that can be downloaded to remind you of the kind of family values and habits of thinking that nurture successful kids.
+Possession of these eight core abilities are considered by many researchers to be hallmarks of truly successful kids.
+Most experts agree these abilities are also at the root of great leadership!
+At Roots of Action, you will find free resources that use the compass framework, including “My Parenting Promise,” a frame-ready document that can be downloaded to remind you of the kind of values and habits of thinking that nurture successful kids.

 The Compass Abilities

-Here are the eight core abilities that all kids need to be healthy, productive, and successful in life.
+The eight core abilities that all kids need to be healthy, productive, and successful in life are outlined below.
 When we intentionally parent with these abilities in mind, our children and teens grow to become the pilots of their own lives rather than a life someone else charted for them.

 1. Curiosity: The Heart of Lifelong Learning

 Curiosity is the ability to seek and acquire new knowledge, skills, and ways of understanding the world.
 It is at the heart of what motivates successful kids to learn and what keeps them learning throughout their lives.
 Curiosity facilitates engagement, critical thinking, and reasoning.